kotori-y/Scopy/doc/user_guide.rst

 Getting Started with Scopy
 ==========================
-This document is intended to provide an overview of how one can use the Scopy functionality from Python.
-If you find mistakes, or have suggestions for improvements, please either fix them yourselves in the source document (the .py file) or send them to the mailing list: oriental-cds@163.com and yzjkid9@gmail.com.
+This document intends to provide users with the basic operation methods of Scopy.
+If you find any mistake or have suggestions for improvements, please either fix them in the source document (the .py file) or send to the mailing list: oriental-cds@163.com and kotori@cbdd.me.

 Installing the Scopy package
 -----------------------------
-PyBioMed has been successfully tested on Linux and Windows systems under python3 enviroment.
+Scopy has been successfully tested on Linux and Windows systems under python3 enviroment.

 Dependencies
 ~~~~~~~~~~~~